 Session 5: Is there the same number?

 Have a look at this collection.
 Are there more blue teddies, more green teddies or are there the same number?
-Most young children will equate the length of a collection with number.
+Encourage your students to equate the length of a collection with the quantity of items.

 Now close your eyes, and I’m going to change something.